Neuroscience

 NSC 334sb Topics: Research in Computational Neuroscience-Spiking and Behavior Analysis (3 Credits)

 Animals perform a wide variety of behaviors, which are supported by patterns of neuronal firing, or spiking.
-In this computational lab we will explore some of these behaviors, and how neuronal firing supports this behavior at the individual and population level using available datasets.
-Students will dive deep into primary literature to understand the theoretical basis for behavior, will learn to measure some aspects of behavior, and will gain experience in using specialized programming to apply to video and spiking data sets.
-The semester will culminate with individual research projects utilizing publicly available data to apply the readings and experience from the lab to topics of student interest.
-Prerequisite: SDS 201 or SDS 220; and a neuroscience course.
+This computational lab explores some of these behaviors and how neuronal firing supports this behavior at the individual and population level using available datasets.
+Students dive deep into primary literature to understand the theoretical basis for behavior, learn to measure some aspects of behavior, and gain experience in using specialized programming to apply to video and spiking data sets.
+The semester culminates with individual research projects utilizing publicly available data to apply the readings and experience from the lab to topics of student interest.
+Prerequisite: SDS 201 or SDS 220, and one neuroscience course.
+Enrollment limited to 12.
 (E) {N}

 Fall, Spring, Variable